enkidevs/curriculum/Git/Essentials/basic-git-configuration.md

 ---
 ## Content

-After installation, you might want to customise different variables/information in your **Git** environment.
+After installation, you might want to customize different variables/information in your **Git** environment.

 For example, you can change your *username* and *email* address so that work you perform in **Git** shows your identity.

 To help you, **Git** provides the `git config` tool, making it easier to change configuration variables that affect how Git works or looks.